Vyral/justin-udy/_posts/2026-07-28-why-some-wasatch-front-homes-aren-t-selling.md

 ---
 layout: post
-title: Why Some Wasatch Front Homes Aren't Selling
+title: Salt Lake County Just Hit a New Housing Record...
+Here's Why It Matters.
 date: 2026-07-28 05:00:00
 excerpt: >-
   See how prices, inventory, and micro-neighborhoods are shifting across the